Is Yoga good for you?

 But you have your doubts.

-In fact, you sort of dislike it because one of your cool friends became snooty and weird after she started practicing it.
+You sort of dislike it because one of your cool friends became snooty and weird after she started practicing Yoga.

 Let me tell you why.

 Yoga is not good for you if you want a great body

 Yoga is a spiritual science.
 The Sanskrit word ‘Yoga’ itself means union.
 The ultimate union of the individual consciousness with Universal Consciousness.
 You may hear about it through different names – Shiva and Shakti, Sushumna and Sahasrara, Yin and Yang etc.